Bartlesville Radio » News » Informational Meeting for Bartlesville Recall Election

 In order to trigger a recall election in any of the wards, at least 20% of residents of each ward must sign on the that particular petition.

-Exmaples of the packet and the petitions are coming and will be posted with this story when they arrive.
+Exmaples of the packet and the petitions HERE

 « Back to News